suyinwb/Plotly_Deployment/README.md

 ## Methodology: Analytics Paradigm

 #### 1. Decomposing the Ask
+Create an interative dashboard for users to choose their own dataset.

 #### 2. Identify the Datasource
 data source is samples.json, given by Roza.